etc404/hexxpace/README.md

 With this short and sweet tool, you can make invisible ink messages that are not only decodable, but oft smaller than normal text to begin with!
 Enjoy ;}

+Can now be found in website form at https://etc404.github.io/hexxpace/